 Members can send messages to each other through eBay.
 We encourage open communication between our members but we don't allow our members to use these options to send spam, offers to buy or sell off eBay, threats, profanity, or hate speech.
-We also don't allow members to offer, reference, or request email addresses, phone numbers or other contact information, physical addresses, web addresses, or links within eBay messaging systems (Best Offer, My Messages etc.). eBay may monitor messages sent through eBay and between users for fraud, abuse, spam, and other violations of eBay's policies.
+We also don't allow members to offer, reference, or request email addresses, phone numbers or other contact information, physical addresses, web addresses, or links within eBay messaging systems (Best Offer, My Messages, Managed Communication, etc.). eBay may monitor messages sent through eBay and between users for fraud, abuse, spam, and other violations of eBay's policies.

 Please remember that we don't have control over communication unless it takes place through eBay.
 Also, posts on eBay discussion boards - opens in new window or tab aren't covered by this policy.
 However, we do have a Community content policy.

 We don't allow our members to send each other spam.
 "Spam" is an email (or part of an email) that is both unsolicited and commercial in nature.